 Healthcare and medical

-regulators and regulations on cpd for australian healthcare
+regulated and self-regulated cpd for australian healthcare

 CPD is a cornerstone of quality and safety in the way care is delivered in Australia.
 It ensures practitioners maintain up-to-date knowledge, skills, and professional behaviours to continue delivering safe, evidence-based care.